pombreda/pgreloaded/README.txt

 ----------
 This library is distributed under the Public Domain.
 Parts of the library might use a different license.
 In that case, the specific files contain the license information.
-If there is not license information in the file, it is distributed under the Public Domain.
+If there is no license information in the file, it is distributed under the Public Domain.

 This basically means you can use Pygame Reloaded in any project and in